-1 bull with spike or 50-inch antlers or antlers with 4 or more brow tines on one side; or combination with the nonresident drawing hunt: or
+1 bull with 50-inch antlers or antlers with 4 or more brow tines on one side; or

-1 antlerless moose by drawing permit only; the taking of calves, and females accompanied by calves, is prohibited; up to 100 permits may be issued in Sept.
+1 antlerless moose by drawing permit only; the taking of calves, and females accompanied by calves, is prohibited; up to 100 permits may be issued in combination with the resident drawing hunt Sept.
 1-Sept.
-25 (General hunt only)
+25